FredericRezeau/soroban-oracle-example/README.md

 # Oracles with Soroban Smart Contracts: A Practical and Flexible On-Chain Framework

-The latest release of [soroban-kit 0.1.8](https://github.com/FredericRezeau/soroban-kit) is now available, and it brings a set of tools designed to streamline both synchronous and asynchronous cross-contract communication, particularly for building more robust oracle systems with [soroban](https://soroban.stellar.org)—exciting topic for my first post on dev.to!
+The latest release of [soroban-kit 0.1.8](https://github.com/FredericRezeau/soroban-kit) is now available, and it brings a set of tools designed to streamline both synchronous and asynchronous cross-contract communication, particularly for building more robust oracle systems with [soroban](https://soroban.stellar.org).

 In this article, I'm going to walk you through the new `soroban-kit::oracle` module step-by-step.
 You will learn how to build a flexible and extensible oracle system leveraging the _pub/sub_ pattern for asynchronous communication between multiple **on-chain** oracle subscribers and brokers.